oputaolivia/AntiLogX/README.md

 - **Real-Time Encryption**: Keystrokes are encrypted instantly upon entry and decrypted only when necessary.
 - **User Control**: Users can toggle keystroke monitoring on and off via the extension’s interface.
 - **Minimal Impact on Usability**: The system handles special keys and input fields without disrupting the user experience.

+## How It Works
+- **Keystroke Capture**: The extension listens for all keystrokes using a keydown event listener.
+- **Encryption**: Each keystroke is encrypted using AES with a 128-bit key, generated dynamically.
+- **Decryption**: The system decrypts the keystroke in real time before inserting it into the input field.
+- **Key Rotation**: The encryption key is rotated every 60 seconds to enhance security, ensuring that even if a keylogger captures the key, it becomes obsolete after a short time.

 ## Architecture and Design